SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversionstateinfo.md

 ## Ordered

-Accepted and ordered by customer
+Accepted and ordered by the customer

 ## Rejected

-Version was rejected be the customer
+Version was rejected by the customer

 ## Sold